Introduction

 Yoga is a supportive cushioning accessory specifically designed to protect the knees during Pilates, stretching, and other floor-based movement practices.
 Unlike standard mats, the knee pads provide targeted joint protection exactly where the burden is applied.

-These pads act as a protective buffer between your knees and hard surfaces, reducing disquiet during kneeling, lunging, or transitioning poses.
+These pads act as a protective buffer between your knees and hard surfaces, reducing discomfort during kneeling, lunging, or transitioning poses.

 How Yoga Knee Pads Work